 The Surrey PCC count

-The Surrey Police Area will be operating a devolved count process whereby each LRO will verify and count their own papers remotely and then submit the figures to the central hub for collation by the PARO.
+The Surrey Police Area uses a devolved count process whereby each Local Returning Officer will verify and count their own papers remotely and then submit the figures to the central hub for collation by the PARO.

 The PCC count will take place on Saturday 8 May from 9.30am and the collation of the result by the PARO will take place that afternoon.
 Access is by ticket only to those entitled to attend.

 Due to the complexity of the supplementary vote process and the need to wait for all 11 local authority areas to complete each stage before moving to the next, it is not possible to provide a specific time for the final PCC result to be declared.
-In an effort to assist with scheduling the PARO has asked the LROs to provide verification figures by midday, first round count results are anticipated around 2pm with the final result being dependent on the last set of local figures being received.
-In Surrey the PARO is in the habit of providing any media in attendance with a 10 minute warning through our communications manager so that scheduling can occur.
+In an effort to assist with scheduling the Poliec area Returning Officer has asked the LROs to provide verification figures by midday, first round count results are anticipated around 2pm with the final result being dependent on the last set of local figures being received.